 Astrophotography isn’t for everyone, but if unveiling the mysteries of the night sky and capturing them in a photograph is something that you want to try, this guide could help.
-Here, we offer a brief astrophotography for beginner’s guide.
+Here, we offer brief astrophotography for a beginner’s guide.

-Get the right equipment
+Get the right equipment.

 Bring a light

 The best photographs take time, and this means practicing.
 So when it gets dark, get out there with your camera and take photos.
 The digital age means you can shoot as many photographs as you want and see what works and what doesn’t.
 Over time, with practice, you will find your images improving.
-There are apps that you can use to check the condition of the night sky as well, and these will help you to determine when the best time is to take your photos.
+There are apps that you can use to check the condition of the night sky as well, and these will help you determine when the best time is to take your photos.